01242 32 31 31

 Here are some other types of courier insurance you may also wish to consider:

 The nature of the courier business often means that courier drivers will have regular contact with customers.
-As previously mentioned, small mistakes can happen, and should an accident occur where a customer is injured it is important you have the necessary cover to pay out for any costs, should a claim be made.
+As previously mentioned, small mistakes can happen, and should an accident occur where a customer is injured it is important you have the necessary public liability cover to pay out for any costs, should a claim be made.

 Employers liability insurance is a legal requirement and will offer similar protection to public liability insurance, however it will cover any injury to your employees.
 This is only really necessary if you run a courier business and won’t be needed if you work on a self-employed basis.